-- After 5 minutes of class begins = Late, up to 6xs before you are late only one minute after. - Do not abuse this late policy meant to help you. - 3 times Late = 1 Absent Hour - 25 min late = Absent for this entire hour of class
+- After 5 minutes of class begins = Late, up to 6xs before you are late only one minute after. - o Do not abuse this late policy meant to help you. - 3 times Late = 1 Absent Hour - 25 min late = Absent for this entire hour of class

 If you miss class for any reason, you must contact your instructors to learn what assignments you have missed.
 If you know that you are going to miss a class, you should let your instructors know that in advance.
-Your instructors have worked very hard putting together your iLearn page for your course.
-As such, please be sure to visit iLearn as well as review your course syllabus to determine late assignments and taking tests or quizzes that you have missed.
+Your instructors have worked very hard putting together your Canvas page for your course.
+As such, please be sure to visit Canvas as well as review your course syllabus to determine late assignments and taking tests or quizzes that you have missed.
 Note: every instructor is different; some may not allow for make-up and/or late work submission.

-If you are serious about improving your English skills and moving to the next level in the Program, you should attend at least 90% of your classes.
+If you are serious about improving your English skills and moving to the next level in the IEP, you should attend at least 90% of your classes.

 Class Trips: Each semester, we sometimes make plans for an off-campus field trip.
-We will ensure that all trips follow University protocol when going off campus to ensure we are safe.
+In addition, some trips are walking distance from campus or a short car ride.
+Others may require that we reserve a University van to transport students who do not wish to drive.
+University protocol will be followed when we go off campus to ensure we are safe-this protocol will involve some paperwork.